taqu/ForceLineFeedCode/README.md

 - Line Feed code for each languages
     - Now supports, C/C++, C#, or others
 - Load setting file
-    - Load a setting file, just the name "_forcelinefeedcode.xml", just in the solution directory
+    - Load a setting file, just the name "_forcelinefeedcode.xml".
+Search the setting file from the solution directory up to a directory which includes ".git" or ".svn".

 # Setting File
 An example setting file is below,